neumino/rethinkdbdash/README.md

 <a href="https://app.wercker.com/project/bykey/10e69719c2031f4995798ddb9221c398"><img alt="Wercker status" src="https://app.wercker.com/status/10e69719c2031f4995798ddb9221c398/m/master" align="right" /></a>

-A Node.js driver for RethinkDB with promises and a connection pool.
+An experimental (yet stable) Node.js driver for RethinkDB with promises and a connection pool.

 _Note_: To use `yield` as shown in the examples, you have to start `node` unstable (>= 0.11) with the `--harmony` flag.